mnylc/mnylc.github.io/_posts/jobs/2019-06-25-DIGITAL-REPOSITORY-DEVELOPER-METROPOLITAN-NEW-YORK-LIBRARY-COUNCIL.markdown

 - Experience working with AWS and cloud service providers

 ### This person also must:
-- Must communicate well, and work with the rest of the team to gather users needs and then transform them into simple, intuitive interfaces and workflows
+- Communicate well, and work with the rest of the team to gather users needs and then transform them into simple, intuitive interfaces and workflows
 - Show up with curiosity, creativity, and flexibility every day
 - Possess problem solving and critical thinking skills
 - Be comfortable with a certain degree of self direction: can perform their own research and present new information and solutions to the rest of the team